 Doctors have linked another rheumatoid arthritis medication, methotrexate, with increasing the likelihood that nodules will get bigger.
 This medication suppresses the immune system.
 If the nodules are problematic, your doctor may recommend switching from methotrexate to another drug, if necessary.

 Rheumatoid nodules don’t always cause complications.
-However, it’s possible that on areas of greater pressure, such as the feet, the skin over the nodules can become irritated or infected.
+But it’s possible that on areas of greater pressure, like the feet, the skin over the nodules can become irritated or infected.
 The results can be redness, swelling, and warmth at the nodules.

 Infected nodules require medical attention.
 Antibiotics may be required to treat a nodule infection.